apache/pulsar/site2/docs/concepts-messaging.md

 - Messages are acknowledged individually.
 With individual acknowledgement, the consumer needs to acknowledge each message and sends an acknowledgement request to the broker.
 - Messages are acknowledged cumulatively.
 With cumulative acknowledgement, the consumer only needs to acknowledge the last message it received.
 All messages in the stream up to (and including) the provided message are not re-delivered to that consumer.

-The following example shows how to call the API With individual acknowledgement:
+If you want to acknowledge messages individually, you can use the following API.

 ```java
 consumer.acknowledge(msg);
 ```
-If you are going to acknowledge messages cumulatively, you can use the following API:
+If you want to acknowledge messages cumulatively, you can use the following API.
 ```java
 consumer.acknowledgeCumulative(msg);
 ```